mgijax/autolittriage/Readme.txt

 		- would require a fair amount of refactoring, and should think about this pattern in other places
 		- postponing for now.

+Feb 17, 2019
+    Idea: recall for Tumor is bad because the number of Tumor papers in the training set is too small, it is swamped by the other samples (and maybe these papers are just harder to recognize.

+	So try adding an additional set of papers selected for Tumor for the "keep_before" set.
+Try 1000 or so.
+See what happens. - changes to sdGetRaw.py
+	Here are counts before these changes:

+	Hitting database bhmgidevdb01.jax.org prod as mgd_public
+	Sun Feb 17 16:44:28 2019
+	    1392	Omitted references (only pm2gene indexed)
+	    31163	Discard after 10/31/2017
+	    21148	Keep after 10/31/2017
+	    7792	Keep 10/01/2016 through 10/31/2017
+	    Total time:  119.576 seconds

+	Here are updated numbers w/ Tumor papers added Hitting database bhmgidevdb01.jax.org prod as mgd_public
+	Mon Feb 18 08:32:59 2019
+	   1392	Omitted references (only pm2gene indexed)
+	  31163	Discard after 10/31/2017
+	  21148	Keep after 10/31/2017
+	   8951	Keep 10/01/2016 through 10/31/2017
+		+ tumor papers from 7/1/2015
+	Total time:   34.168 seconds
+    Recall for papers selected by each curation group ap_status      selected papers:  1720 predicted keep:  1561 recall: 0.908 gxd_status     selected papers:   176 predicted keep:   167 recall: 0.949
+    go_status      selected papers:  1784 predicted keep:  1579 recall: 0.885
+    tumor_status   selected papers:   142 predicted keep:   112 recall: 0.789
+    qtl_status     selected papers:     3 predicted keep:     2 recall: 0.667
+    Totals         selected papers:  2138 predicted keep:  1856 recall: 0.868

+    So this improves recall a bit.

+Feb 18, 2019
+    added tumor papers back to 7/1/2013.
+    Built cleanest dataset to date:
+    feb18_nopmRevs (pubmed and MGI review papers removed) With add'l tumor papers, get recall in upper 80's.
+Yay!
+    Sub directories:
+	Legends		- just legends
+	LegendsWords	- legends + 50 words around references to fig/tables
+	LegendsPara	- legends + paragraphs containing refs to fig/tables

+    Now we can compare the different extracted text approaches.

+    To make it easier/quicker to add additional sample sets/files (e.g., keep_tumor), and have other files preprocessed, I rejiggered the build scripts to do fig text extraction and preprocessing BEFORE the test/val/train split. (that way, discard_after, keep_after, etc.) can be preprocessed once and reused as other files are added)